uwsampa/grappa-docker/README.md

 Running Grappa is super easy with Docker.
-Our docker image includes all the dependencies, libraries, tools, compilers that you'll need to build and run Grappa, and this repository contains scripts to make it easy to setup all the images and containers you'll need.
+Our docker image includes all the dependencies, libraries, tools, compilers that you'll need to build and run Grappa, and this repository contains scripts to make it easy to setup and use the containers.

 # Getting started